-Millennials are poised to become the largest generation in the United States.
-For of-the-moment intel on the home-ownership preferences of this growing group, KTGY sat down with some of its millennial employees to learn more about what they want when it comes to homeownership, design, and style.
+Millennials are poised to become the largest generation in the U.S. KTGY Group sat down with some of its Millennial employees to learn more about what they want when it comes to homeownership, design, and style

 The majority of participants in the discussion, called Coffee Talk, were single (70%) and renters (75%).
 Couples, those with young families, and homeowners also participated.
 What KGTY quickly learned is that homeownership is a big driver for this cohort.
 While three-quarters of the group was made up of those who are currently renting, nearly all of them wanted to own a home in the future.

 In an effort to determine what Millennials seek in a home, major topics were established: